mattfan00/project-setup-team-solidaridad-utilisation/CONTRIBUTING.md

 # Guide to Contributing

+## Rules of Contributing
+- Every pull request should be related to an assigned task or bug
+- Always do pull requests instead of merging directly

 ## How Disagreements or Conflicts Should Be Resolved
 - Transparency between contributors to prevent conflicts & misunderstandings as much as possible.